Ask Chef Dennis

 Let’s talk about safety first.

-Always use a cutting board to cut meats, seafood or vegetables.
+Always use a cutting board to cut meats, seafood, or vegetables.
 That being said, always make sure your cutting board has been properly cleaned and sanitized between uses.
-Use your favorite household cleaner and always wash the board twice.
+Use your favorite household cleaner, and always wash the board twice.

-*You can also place the once cleaned cutting board into your dishwasher for a really good cleaning.
+*You can also place the once-cleaned cutting board into your dishwasher for a really good cleaning.
 This is super important when cutting any meat or seafood.

 one hand holding chicken wing while the other hand holds a chefs knife cutting thru the joint of the wing.

-Cutting chicken wings is really simple.
+Cutting whole chicken wings is really simple.
 All you need to do is locate the joint and cut through it.

 Chef Dennis Tip: If you keep the knife down low (directly on the joint) you’ll have less chance of cutting yourself.